Stichting Care for Children

 Our news

-Are you curious about how things are currently going in Myanmar and how our projects are running?
-Then read our Annual Review 2023.
-Conditions in the country are far from rosy due to the takeover and the aftermath of the corona crisis.
-But there is also hope and there are all kinds of bright spots.
-In our report we explain how our local people are supporting the education, care and guidance of orphans in Minethouk.
-That is heartwarming to read.
+Are you curious about how things are going in Myanmar at the moment and how our projects are running?
+Then read our 2024 Annual Report.
+The circumstances in the country have been miserable since the military coup in 2021 and the popular uprising that followed.
+In our report we tell how our local staffmembers are putting their shoulders to the wheel to provide education, care and guidance for the orphans in Minethouk.
+That is heart-warming to read.

 Simon Goede - In Memoriam